boredabdel/istio-workshop-gcp/Readme.md

 ```bash
 kubectl apply -f 2-traffic-management/blue-green/frontv2-virtual-service.yaml
 ```
-Now if you check the app, you'll see only the `v2` (red colored version) of our application.
+Now if you refresh and check the app, you'll see only the `v2` (red colored version) of our application.
 Same way, you can rollback at any moment to the old version
 ```bash
 kubectl apply -f 2-traffic-management/blue-green/frontv1-virtual-service.yaml
 ```